iwasaki-hikaru/codex-tinder3/README.md

 ## Vercel

-The repository uses a monorepo layout.
-When deploying to Vercel, set the project root to the `web` directory or rely on the root `vercel-build` script which builds the web workspace:
+Deployment is configured through the root `vercel.json`.
+The build command runs the Next.js build inside the `web` workspace via the `vercel-build` script:

 ```bash
 npm run vercel-build
 ```

-This ensures Vercel detects the Next.js app correctly.
+Vercel reads the Next.js version from the root `package.json`, so `next` is declared as a dependency to allow the build to proceed.